 - Fundamental research in Numerical Analysis and Scientific Computing, in particular, numerical linear algebra and numerical methods for the solution of partial differential equations (PDEs) and PDE-constrained optimization problems.
 Applications in fluid mechanics, biology, network science and data sciences.

 - Mathematical analysis of optimization problems (optimal transport, shape optimization), imaging, mechanics, biomathematics, etc.

 - Stochastic Processes and Mathematical Statistics, with applications to fluids, complex systems, and finance.

-- Mathematical Models for the Sciences and Quantitative Finance.
-Applications to biology, mechanics, portfolio optimization, econometrics.
+- Mathematical Models for the Sciences.
+Applications to biology and mechanics.

 - Computational methods for Quantum Chemistry.

 - Computational physics.
 Numerical simulation techniques in condensed matter physics, astrophysics and cosmology.

 All teaching will be in the English language.
 Each first year PhD student is required to take at least 160 hours of course work.
 Of these, 120 hours will be devoted to fundamental notions of numerical analysis, optimization, differential and stochastic modeling, and scientific programming.
 The remaining 40 hours may be chosen from the course offerings on special topics in mathematics, computational chemistry, physics or biology, or quantitative finance, according to the student’s interests.
 The details of the proposed course of study will have to be submitted to the Faculty Board for approval.